Dich0tomy/Weepin/docs/spec/0.1/functional.md

 ## Why not use flake inputs?

+First and foremost - flakes haven't been stabilized yet and not everyone (yes, really!) uses them and the experimental nix commands.
+One can say that we already have nix channels accessible via the `<name>` syntax.

+Yes, we do - but they're not reproducible, as they depend on the fact that such a channel with a given name must exist on the host system, and there are no guarantees about what exactly the channel is pinned to.

+Such users benefit greatly for pinning tools like niv, npins or weepin!

-Flakes allow to pin non-nix resources with `flake = false`, but this isn't very idiomatic and has a couple problems.
+And as for users that do use flakes - flakesallow to pin non-nix resources with `flake = false`, but this isn't very idiomatic and has a couple problems.
 I've talked with lots of people who strongly believe Nix inputs should only be used for Nix sources.

 - Flakes haven't been finalized yet as well, so pinning such resources with `inputs` can be not future proof.